w3ctag/security-questionnaire/questionnaire.markdown

 > 07. Does this specification allow an origin to send data to the underlying
 >      platform?
 > 08. Do features in this specification enable access to device sensors?
-> 09. What data do the features in this specification expose to an origin?
-Please
->      also document what data is identical to data exposed by other features, in the
->      same or different contexts.
-> 10. Do features in this specification enable new script execution/loading
+> 09. Do features in this specification enable new script execution/loading
 >      mechanisms?
-> 11. Do features in this specification allow an origin to access other devices?
+> 10. Do features in this specification allow an origin to access other devices?
-> 12. Do features in this specification allow an origin some measure of control over
+> 11. Do features in this specification allow an origin some measure of control over
 >      a user agent's native UI?
-> 13. What temporary identifiers do the features in this specification create or
+> 12. What temporary identifiers do the features in this specification create or
 >      expose to the web?
-> 14. How does this specification distinguish between behavior in first-party and
+> 13. How does this specification distinguish between behavior in first-party and
 >      third-party contexts?
-> 15. How do the features in this specification work in the context of a browser’s
+> 14. How do the features in this specification work in the context of a browser’s
 >      Private Browsing or Incognito mode?
-> 16. Does this specification have both "Security Considerations" and "Privacy
+> 15. Does this specification have both "Security Considerations" and "Privacy
 >      Considerations" sections?
-> 17. Do features in your specification enable origins to downgrade default
+> 16. Do features in your specification enable origins to downgrade default
 >      security protections?
-> 18. How does your feature handle non-"fully active" documents?
+> 17. How does your feature handle non-"fully active" documents?
-> 19. What should this questionnaire have asked?
+> 18. What should this questionnaire have asked?